 - If you have any yoga enthusiasts at work, ask them to show you some desk yoga moves for regular stretching

 - Encourage some competition by taking part in a walking challenge.
-Use Fitbits or phones to track your steps – the Heart of the City team takes part in the Business Healthy challenge every May!
+Use your phone to track your steps – the Heart of the City team takes part in the Business Healthy challenge every May!

 8) Host a curry & chaat

-We love this idea from the Mental Health Foundation to get your team together for a curry and chaat night – download a free placemat setting and over food, sit opposite a different colleague and get to know someone new!
+We love this idea from the Mental Health Foundation to get your team together for a curry and chaat night – download a free placemat setting and over food, sit opposite (or Zoom with) a different colleague and get to know someone new!

 9) Do a digital detox

-Spending lots of time glued to digital detoxes means you’re contactable from around the world.
+Spending lots of time glued to digital devices means you’re contactable from around the world.
+And the Covid-19 pandemic has only increased the amount of time people are spending looking at screens.

 As a team, discuss setting boundaries around digital detoxing such as switching your phone off during holidays and when you leave work – some teams even set a rule of no emails on Friday afternoons!